 We can now deploy a Kubernetes charm.
 For example, here we deploy a charm by requesting the use of the ‘mariadb-pv’ workload storage pool we just set up:

 juju status should soon look like the following:

 Model Controller Cloud/Region Version SLA Timestamp testing micro microk8s/localhost 2.9-rc10 unsupported 14:39:27+10:00 App Version Status Scale Charm Store Rev OS Address Notes mariadb-k8s registry.jujucharms.com/juj... active 1 mariadb-k8s jujucharms 3 kubernetes 10.152.183.114 Unit Workload Agent Address Ports Message mariadb-k8s/0* active idle 10.1.243.200 3306/TCP

 In contrast to standard Juju behaviour, there are no machines listed here.
 Let’s see what has happened within the cluster:

 New sample output:

-You can easily identify the changes, as compared to the initial output, by scanning the left hand side for our model name ‘k8s-model’, which runs in a Kubernetes namespace of the same name.
-The operator/controller pod runs in a namespace whose name is based on our controller name (‘mk8s’): ‘controller-mk8s’.
+You can easily identify the changes, as compared to the initial output, by scanning the left hand side for our model name ‘testing’, which runs in a Kubernetes namespace of the same name.
+The operator/controller pod runs in a namespace whose name is based on our controller name (‘micro’): ‘controller-micro’.